insightsengineering/coverage-action/README.md

   _Default_: `False`

-* `detailed-coverage`:
+* `exclude-detailed-coverage`:

-  _Description_: Whether a table with a detailed coverage report should be added to PR comment.
+  _Description_: Whether a detailed coverage report should be excluded from the PR comment.
-The table contains the following information per file: number of code statements, number of statements not covered by any test, coverage percentage, and line numbers not covered by any test.
+The detailed coverage report contains the following information per file: number of code statements, number of statements not covered by any test, coverage percentage, and line numbers not covered by any test.

   _Required_: `false`

-  _Default_: `True`
+  _Default_: `False`

 ### Outputs